 There is the self-signed HTTPS certificate in the router.
-If you want to use your own certificate (e.g. in combination with the dynamic DNS service), you need to replace the /etc/certs/https cert and /etc/certs/https key files in the router.
+Because the identity of this certificate cannot be validated, a message can appear in the web browser.
+To solve this, upload your own certificate, signed by Certification Authority, to the router.
+If you want to use your own certificate (e.g. in combination with the dynamic DNS service), you need to replace the /etc/certs/https_cert and /etc/certs/https_key files in the router.
+This can be done easily in the GUI on HTTP configuration page, see chapter 4.14.3.

 HTTPS certificate creation in the router was updated since FW 5.3.5 to be more secure.
 Existing HTTPS certificates on already manufactured routers will not be automatically upgraded with the firmware upgrade!
-You can upgrade HTTPS certificate by deleting files /etc/certs/https in the router (e.g. via SSH).
-The certificates will be re-created automatically during the next router's start.
+You can upgrade HTTPS certificate or upload your own certificate, for more information see chapter 4.14.3.

-If you decide to use the self-signed certificate in the router to prevent the security message (domain disagreement) from pop up every time you log into the router, you can take the following steps.
-Note: You will have to use the domain name based on the MAC address of the router and it is not guaranteed to work with every combination of an operating system and a browser.
+If you decide to use the self-signed certificate in the router to prevent the security message (domain disagreement) from pop up every time you log into the router, you can take the following steps:

-Add the DNS record to your DNS system: Edit /etc/hosts (Linux/Unix OS) or C:\WINDOWS\system32\drivers\etc\hosts (Windows OS) or configure your own DNS server.
+- Add the DNS record to your DNS system: Edit /etc/hosts (Linux/Unix OS) or C:\WINDOWS\system32\drivers\etc\hosts (Windows OS) or configure your own DNS server.
 Add a new record with the IP address of your router and the domain name based of the MAC address of the router (MAC address of the first network interface seen in Network Status in the Web interface of the router.)
 Use dash separators instead of colons.
-Example: A router with the MAC address 00:11:22:33:44:55 will have a domain name 00-11-22-33-44-55.

-• Access the router via the new domain name address (E.g. https://00-11-22-33-44-55).
+Example: A router with the MAC address 00:11:22:33:44:55 will have a domain name 00-11-22-33-44-55. - Access the router via the new domain name address (E.g. https://00-11-22-33-44-55).
 If you see the security message, add an exception so the next time the message will not pop up (E.g. in Firefox Web browser).
 If there is no possibility to add an exception, export the certificate to the file and import it to your browser or operating system.